motowilliams/makedocsio-github-test-hugo/docs/content/index.md

  - mkdocs.yml
 ```

-Your documenation content is placed in `docs\content/`.
+Your documenation content is placed in `docs\content\`.
 These are your markdown files and images.
 Standard markdown rules apply here.

-At `docs/mkdocs.yml` is your configuration for your <a href="https://www.mkdocs.org/user-guide/configuration/" target="_blank">https://www.mkdocs.org</a>
+At `docs\mkdocs.yml` is your configuration for your <a href="https://www.mkdocs.org/user-guide/configuration/" target="_blank">https://www.mkdocs.org</a>

 ```
 {{ include_file('mkdocs.yml') }}